GijsBlankestijnFHNW/CoronaTrackerFHNW/README.md

 ## Context
 This project is the work of 2 students: Jonathan Opsomer and Gijs Blankenstijn.
 Whilst following an IT course at the FHNW - Switzerland we were obliged to develop a certain webapp with certain specifications and an actual useful business case.
 Therefore we thought it would be interesting to develop this Covid-19 tracker.
 As this web-app could actually be sold to restaurants etc,.
+<br> The web application was created using mostly PHP - Laravel framework.
+Frontend was put together using Bootstrap (studio).